-Thailand is famous to divers for its ideal underwater conditions and spectacular marine life.
-The macro life around the country is amazing, but liveaboard divers in particular are sure to enjoy some pelagic action.
-Manta rays and whale sharks can be seen on many popular dive safari routes.
+Among divers, Thailand is famous for its ideal underwater conditions and spectacular marine life.
+The variety of macro life around the country is amazing, but liveaboard divers in particular are sure to enjoy the pelagic action.
+The best liveaboards in Thailand offer the chance to see manta rays and whale sharks.

-Diving is on offer all over Thailand, but liveaboard diving is concentrated in the Andaman Sea.
+There are opportunities to dive all over Thailand, but liveaboard diving is concentrated in the Andaman Sea.
 Here, islands and rock outcrops host the most fascinating marine life in Thailand.
-Some of the islands in the Andaman Sea are accessible from the mainland, but the more remote areas like Richelieu Rock can only be reached by liveaboard dive safari.
+Some of the islands in the Andaman Sea are accessible from the mainland, but the more remote areas, like Richelieu Rock, can only be reached by liveaboard dive safari.

 The best time to dive on a liveaboard in Thailand is from November to April.
 During this time, the water is at its calmest, making it possible to reach the best sites.
-In addition, manta rays and whale sharks are most populous from February to April.
+In addition, manta ray and whale shark encounters are most likely from February to April.

 Keep in mind, Thailand is one of the best liveaboard destinations for beginners.
-A lack of strong current and great visibility make the country great for divers who still need practice to perfect their skills.
+A lack of strong current and great visibility make the country great for divers who are looking to practice and perfect their skills.

 Best Luxury Liveaboard: MV Giamani

-The MV Giamani is one of the top boats in Thailand’s liveaboard fleet.
+The MV Giamani is one of the top vessels in Thailand’s liveaboard fleet.
 This beautiful boat offers first class service and diving.

-While preparing for dives, guests will have ample room to gear up and store their equipment.
-Diving is conducted from an easy enter and exit platform on the mothership, and the onboard dive pro will make sure dives are timed with each season to see the best marine life.
-Whether you are on a 2-night or 6-night cruise, 3 to 4 dives are offered each day.
+Guests will have ample room to gear up and store their equipment when preparing for dives.
+Diving is conducted from an easy enter-and-exit platform on the mothership.
+Onboard dive pros will also make sure dives are time matched with each season to observe the best marine life.
+Whether you are on a two-night or six-night cruise, three to four dives are offered each day.
 As an additional benefit, the MV Giamani is equipped for rebreather, Nitrox and Trimix diving.

 You’ll have everything you need for a perfect liveaboard vacation on the MV Giamani.